djnatedagreat/ai-resume/README.md

 * Remove all hardcoding
 * Make prompts more flexible by allowing the user to configure the prompt or input their own prompts
 * Better organization of output file
-* In general, this prompt isn't performing to my expectations -- needs improvement
+* In general, this prompt isn't performing to my expectations -- needs more experimentation
 * Separate input into 2 files: resume and posting.
 Data is currently combined